jeffrdev/node-project-structure/README.md

 * [License](#license)

 ## Philosophy
-The philosophy of this repository is to provide a basic directory structure for creating projects with node and save some time.
+The philosophy of this repository is to provide a template to create projects with node and save some time.

 ## Folder and File Structure
 ```